-The Retained Interest Holders beneficially own, or have control or direction over, an aggregate of 5,434,135 Class B Units and 22,150 Units, together representing an approximate 28% effective interest in the (determined as if all Class B Units are redeemed for Units on a one-for-one basis).
+As of the date hereof, the retained interest holders beneficially own, or have control or direction over, an aggregate of 5,554,733 Class B Units and 54,328 Units, together representing an approximate 26.6% effective interest in the REIT (determined as if all Class B Units are redeemed for Units on a one-for-one basis).

-For so long as the Retained Interest Holders and their associates maintain a significant effective interest in the REIT, the Retained Interest Holders will have the ability to exercise significant influence with respect to the affairs of the REIT and may have the ability to prevent certain fundamental transactions.
+For so long as the retained interest holders and their associates maintain a significant effective interest in the REIT, the retained interest holders will have the ability to exercise significant influence with respect to the affairs of the REIT and may have the ability to prevent certain fundamental transactions.